 Generally speaking, vacuums with higher wattage motors have more sucking power.
-Commercial and professional vacuums such as those featured in our vacuum cleaner selection have a wide range of motor power, but as with most things in life, size isn’t everything, and the efficiency of the machine is determined by the quality of engineering, it’s suitability for purpose and also how well it is maintained.
+Commercial and professional vacuums such as those featured in our commercial and industrial vacuum cleaner category have a wide range of motor power, but as with most things in life, size isn’t everything, and the efficiency of the machine is determined by the quality of engineering, it’s suitability for purpose and also how well it is maintained.

 Battery powered vacs for commercial use

 We’re all familiar with the small hand-held battery vacs often used for cleaning out the car, however the recent advances in battery technology mean that lithium battery powered vacs can now be used for commercial “daily cleaning” purposes, with longer running times and equivalent power levels to standard machines.
 Perfect for use where trailing cables could be a hazard, or whether there is no available power source, battery powered vacs tend to be very quiet too, take a look at the Karcher Vacuum Cleaner T9/1 BP for example.

 Another step forward is the introduction of backpack vacuums, ideal for use in confined areas like buses, trains and care homes.
 Designed to be lightweight, easy and comfortable to carry, backpack vacs like the Truvox VBPlle have single-handed tool operation, so operators can move obstacles and pick up litter at the same time as vacuuming.